 Net cash used in financing activities was ¥42,436 million, up ¥36,675 million compared with the previous fiscal year.
-Major factors increasing cash included the recording of proceeds from issuance of new shares of common stock of ¥49,953 million and a decrease in repayments of longterm borrowings of ¥20,262 million.
-Major factors decreasing cash included the recording of decrease in short-term borrowings of ¥27,782 million, compared with increase in short-term borrowings of ¥2,722 million in the previous fiscal year; the absence of proceeds from longterm borrowings, compared with ¥60,244 million in the previous fiscal year; and an increase in redemption of bonds of ¥19.800 million.
+Major factors increasing cash included the recording of proceeds from issuance of new shares of common stock of ¥49,953 million and a decrease in repayments of long-term borrowings of ¥20,262 million.
+Major factors decreasing cash included the recording of decrease in short-term borrowings of ¥27,782 million, compared with increase in short-term borrowings of ¥27,782 million, compared with previous fiscal year; the absence of proceeds from long-term borrowings, compared with ¥60,244 million in the previous fiscal year; and an increase in redemption of bonds of ¥19,800 million.